zriyansh/signoz.io/blog/2022-07-12-container-monitoring-tools.md

 <br></br>

-Elasticsearch Container monitoring (Source: Logz.io)

-[ELK Stack](https://www.elastic.co/what-is/elk-stack) is a set of three open-source projects: Elasticsearch, Logstash, and Kibana.
+<a href = "https://www.elastic.co/what-is/elk-stack" rel="noopener noreferrer nofollow" target="_blank">ELK Stack</a> is a set of three open-source projects: Elasticsearch, Logstash, and Kibana.
 It is a full-stack and multi-stack monitoring tool.
 Along with containers, it also monitors the orchestration layer and its metadata.

-[Elasticsearch](https://www.elastic.co/elasticsearch/) is an open-source, java-based, full-text search engine.
+Elasticsearch is an open-source, java-based, full-text search engine.
 It lets you store, search, and analyze raw data quickly and at scale.

-[Logstash](https://www.elastic.co/logstash/) is a server-side data processing pipeline that ingests data from multiple sources and processes it.
+Logstash is a server-side data processing pipeline that ingests data from multiple sources and processes it.
 It helps you collect and transform logs into a consistent format.

-[Kibana](https://www.elastic.co/kibana/) is a UI visualizer on top of elastic search.
+Kibana is a UI visualizer on top of elastic search.
 It helps in navigating through the ELK stack.
 Its visualization layers help you to manage your system in a user-friendly manner.

 ### cAdvisor